zhullyb/monyhar/monyhar/cc/animation/README.md

 Currently the main clients of cc/animation are Blink and ui/, targeting composited layers, but the code is intended to be agnostic of the client it is supporting.
-Aspirationally we could eventually merge cc/animation and Blink animation and have only a single animation system for all of Chromium.
+Aspirationally we could eventually merge cc/animation and Blink animation and have only a single animation system for all of Monyhar.

 This document covers two main topics.
-The first section explains how cc/animation actually works: how animations are ticked, what animation curves are, what the ownership model is, etc. Later sections document how other parts of Chromium interact with cc/animation, most prominently Blink and ui/.
+The first section explains how cc/animation actually works: how animations are ticked, what animation curves are, what the ownership model is, etc. Later sections document how other parts of Monyhar interact with cc/animation, most prominently Blink and ui/.

 ## cc/animation terminology